What Is GPA? Grade Point Average Explained (Definition, Calculation & Importance)

 Your Grade Point Average (GPA) is more than just a number—it's a key metric that can open doors to academic and professional opportunities.
-This comprehensive guide explains what GPA is, how it's calculated, and why it matters for your future.
+Whether you're a high school student planning for college or a college student aiming for graduate school, understanding what GPA is and how it works is essential.
+This comprehensive 2025 guide explains what GPA is, how it's calculated on 4.0 and 5.0 scales, and why it matters for your future.

 What is GPA?